 Unfortunately, there is no monthly subscription for iSpring and you can only sign up for a yearly plan.

 Agylia is a mid-sized LMS that offers deployment capabilities.
 It delivers an intuitive user experience across devices, depending on the needs of students and administrators.

-Agylia, powered by xAPI, enables operation of the home mobile application and while it has an appealing interface, the platform lacks built-in tools to help drive better learning results, meaning its quite limited.
+Agylia, powered by xAPI, enables operation of the home mobile application and while it has an appealing interface, the platform lacks built-in tools to help drive better learning results, meaning it’s quite limited.
 You can offer a customized eLearning experience by providing specific curricula and role-related content to your learners, but monitoring results and boosting engagement is difficult to do from the platform.
-Pricing plans are available upon request, so the lack of transparency here suggests the cost could be quite high.
+Pricing plans are only available upon request unlike other eLearning solutions.

-Chamilo is a stable learning management system that is best for organizations looking for a cost-effective and reliable solution.
+Chamilo is a stable learning management system and course management tool that is best for organizations looking for a cost-effective and reliable solution.
 It offers an intuitive user interface and is easy to use, enabling you to create simple and basic courses using direct authoring tools.

-The platform is made for education, making it less applicable for workplace learning and training.
+This online training platform is made for education, making it less applicable for workplace learning and corporate training.